elki-project/elki-project.github.io/dev/projectideas.md

   G. H. Ball and D. J. Hall.
 ISODATA, a novel method of data analysis and pattern classification.
 Tech. rep. Stanford Research Institute, 1965

+- Learning the number of clusters in data, PG-means:

+  Yu Feng, Greg Hamerly, PG-means: learning the number of clusters in data.
+NIPS, 2006

 - Global k-means:

   Likas, A., Vlassis, N., & Verbeek, J. J. (2003).
 The global k-means clustering algorithm.
 Pattern recognition, 36(2), 451-461.